Skip to main content

 Additional criteria

-In order to have hip or knee replacement surgery, you also need to meet the following criteria:
+In order to have bariatric hip or knee replacement surgery, you also need to be medically ready.

 What to expect

-It takes about 3-6 months for our patients to reach their goals and become eligible for joint replacement surgery.
+It takes about 3 months or more for our patients to reach their goals and become eligible for joint replacement surgery.

 Here’s what you can expect during this process: